AeroTechLab/dining_philosophers/README.md

-# Dining Philosofers Problem
+# Dining Philosophers Problem

 ### Embbeded Systems SEM-0544
 ##### Brazil, São Carlos, EESC - USP

-A repository with some implementations of the Dining Philosofers Problem
+A repository with some implementations of the Dining Philosophers Problem

 ### `problem_with_mutex` and `problem_without_mutex`